Advanced Options for Browser Test Steps

 You can decide to decrease or increase this time out up to 300 seconds if you want your test to wait for less or more time to be able to find the step targeted element.

 In some cases, such as in the event of a pop-up, you may want to make some steps optional.
 To configure this option, select Allow this step to fail.
-If the step fails after the amount of minutes specified on the timeout option (60 seconds by default), then the test will move on and execute the next step.
+If the step fails after the amount of minutes specified on the timeout option (60 seconds by default), then the test moves on and executes the next step.

 You can prevent a step screenshot from being captured at test execution.
 This is helpful to ensure no sensitive data gets featured in your test results.
 Use mindfully as it can make failure troubleshooting more difficult.
-Read more about security recommendations here.
+For more information, see Synthetic Monitoring Data Security.

 Subtests advanced options also allow you to choose where you want your subtest to be played: